IT security degrees online

 IT Security Bachelor's Degree

-IT security bachelor’s programs typically take 4 years to complete as a full-time student.
+Information security bachelor’s programs typically take 4 years to complete as a full-time student.

-Master's Degree in IT Security
+Master's Degree in Information Security

-After earning your bachelor's, most IT security master’s programs can be completed in under 2 years with a full course load.
+After earning your bachelor's, most information security master’s programs can be completed in under 2 years with a full course load.

-Common admission requirements for a master of science (MS), master of arts (MA), or master of business administration (MBA) in IT security include a bachelor’s degree in a related discipline, and a minimum undergraduate GPA (usually at least a 3.0).
+Common admission requirements for a master of science (MS), master of arts (MA), or master of business administration (MBA) in information security include a bachelor’s degree in a related discipline, and a minimum undergraduate GPA (usually at least a 3.0).
 Some information security master's also require a competitive score on your Graduate Records Examination (GRE) or Graduate Management Admission Test (GMAT).

-Doctoral Degree in IT Security
+Doctoral Degree in Information Security

-Most doctor of science (D.Sc.) and doctor of philosophy (Ph.D.) degrees in IT security can be finished within 2 - 3 years of full-time study for those with the requisite educational background - typically a bachelor’s and master’s degree in an adjacent field.
-Some specialized PhDs in IT security have entry points for high school grads or those with only a bachelor's - these programs will of course take longer than 2 - 3 years to complete.
+Most doctor of science (D.Sc.) and doctor of philosophy (Ph.D.) degrees in information security can be finished within 2 - 3 years of full-time study for those with the requisite educational background - typically a bachelor’s and master’s degree in an adjacent field.
+Some specialized PhDs in information security have entry points for high school grads or those with only a bachelor's - these programs will of course take longer than 2 - 3 years to complete.
 Many info-sec doctorates require a high GPA in previous degrees and strong test scores.

-The average net price for a DSc or PhD in IT security is $19,667, after financial aid.
+The average net price for a DSc or PhD in information security is $19,667, after financial aid.
 The National Center for Education Statistics doesn’t separate advanced degrees like masters from doctorates in its net price analysis, which is why this tuition figure matches that of the masters, however it is still accurate here.

-Accreditation for IT Security Degrees
+Accreditation for Information Security Degrees

 Institutional Accreditation

-Firstly, you’ll want to find an IT security school that’s either regionally or nationally accredited at the institutional level.
+Firstly, you’ll want to find an information security school that’s either regionally or nationally accredited at the institutional level.
 There are differences between the two, each with advantages and disadvantages, but for our purposes both regional and national accreditation qualify students for federal financial aid and the ability to transfer credits between schools - the two chief benefits of institutional accreditation.
 If you want to delve deeper into the differences between national vs. regional accreditation, here’s a good article from Drexel University.

 Programmatic Accreditation